sonatype/install4j-support/install4j-maven-plugin/src/site/markdown/usage.md

         <activeProfile>development</activeProfile>
     </activeProfiles>

-Replacing __CHANGEME__ with the location where install4j has been installed on the current system.
+Replace __CHANGEME__ with the location where install4j has been installed on the current system.

 ## Project Configuration